Scaffold-Stark/speedrunstark/README.md

 ![debugContractsYourToken](https://raw.githubusercontent.com/Quantum3-Labs/speedrunstark/token-vendor/packages/nextjs/public/ch2-YourToken.png)

-> 💬 Hint: Use an incognito window to create a new address and try sending to that new address.
+> 💬 Hint: In Devnet, use the `switch account` feature to select a different pre-deployed account address and try sending to that new address.
 Can use the `transfer()` function in the `Debug Contracts` tab.

 ---